-Mozambique: Recovery assisted through contributions from Lasallian school globally.
+Mozambique: Recovery is being assisted through a global Lasallian response.

 Following the worst storm in the southern hemisphere’s recorded meteorological history, one of the poorest African countries struggles to recover from Cyclone Idai.